Apr 15, 2026 | By Erikas Jansonas

 What Is a Good Bowling Score for a Beginner?

-What's a Good Bowling Score for an Experienced Player?
+What Is a Good Score for an Experienced Player?

-For league bowlers or experienced amateurs, a good score in bowling is usually above 180–190.
+For league bowlers or experienced amateurs, a good score in bowling starts at 180 to 190.
+Bowlers in this range are hitting strikes regularly and rarely leaving open frames.

 What Is a Good Score in Bowling for Professionals?

-Elite bowlers often average 220 to 240 or higher, depending on lane conditions.
-On tougher oil patterns, anything over 200 is considered solid.
+Elite bowlers average 220 to 240 or higher, depending on lane conditions.
+On tougher oil patterns, anything above 200 is considered a strong performance.
+PBA Tour players regularly post averages well above 220 during competition.

-A perfect bowling score is 300, achieved by rolling 12 consecutive strikes—one in each of the 10 frames, plus two bonus shots in the 10th.
-It’s the holy grail for serious bowlers and a rare feat, even for professionals.
+A perfect bowling score is 300, achieved by rolling 12 consecutive strikes - one in each of the 10 frames, plus the two bonus shots earned in the 10th frame.
+It is the holy grail for serious bowlers and a rare feat, even for professionals.

-Skill Level Average Score Range What’s Considered Good Notes
+Skill Level Average Score Range Good Score Target Notes

 Perfect Game 300 300 12 consecutive strikes.
 Very rare, even for pros.